You know what needs to be done. You still don’t do it.

 Will an app or a productivity system help?

 For mild, situational procrastination, yes.
-Time blocking, Pomodoro and well-structured to-do systems can be very useful when your nervous system is fundamentally regulated.
-With chronic avoidance these tools often do not reach deep enough, because they do not address the actual protective pattern.
-They can even work against you at times, because they give you another yardstick to measure yourself against and feed the self-criticism when you do not follow through again.
+Time blocking, Pomodoro and well-structured to-do systems can be useful when your nervous system is fundamentally regulated.
+With chronic avoidance these tools often do not take hold, because they do not address the actual protective pattern.
+At times they are even counterproductive, because they reinforce the self-worth issue.

 How many sessions will I need before something shifts?